-Health Sciences and the Test of Essential Academic Skills (TEAS): Remote Test Option
+Health Sciences and the Test of Essential Academic Skills (TEAS): Limited On-Campus Testing and Remote Test Option

 The TEAS measures basic essential skills in the academic content areas of reading, mathematics, science, and English and language usage.
 It's a multiple choice test designed to determine the academic readiness of applicants to post-secondary nursing and related Health Science programs.
 Learn more about the TEAS test, including information on preparing, by visiting test creator ATI Nursing Education's website.

 TEAS test scores are required for application to several limited access health-related programs at Eastern Florida State College.
-Health Science program applicants may take the TEAS once during an application year.
+Health Sciences and Nursing program applicants may take the TEAS once during an application year.
 Check program requirements to see if the TEAS is required and verify selection criteria for specific programs for TEAS test score requirements.

 A TEAS preparation course is available through EFSC's online curriculum partner ed2go.